Best External Hard Drives for Remote Workers in 2026

 FAQ

-Is 1TB enough for a remote worker’s backup drive?
-For knowledge workers handling documents, emails, and standard office files, 1TB is more than adequate for several years of work data.
-For workers with large media libraries, video project files, or engineering CAD assets, 2TB or larger is a safer choice.
-When in doubt, choose the larger capacity — the marginal cost of extra storage is small.
+For knowledge workers handling primarily documents, email, and standard office files, 1TB covers several years of work data comfortably.
+For workers with large media files, video projects, or engineering CAD assets, 2TB is a safer starting point.

-Do external drives work with USB-C MacBooks without an adapter?
-Portable SSDs with USB-C connections (Samsung T7 Shield, SanDisk Extreme, LaCie Rugged Mini SSD) connect directly to MacBook USB-C and Thunderbolt ports without an adapter.
-The WD My Passport uses USB-A and requires a USB-A to USB-C adapter.
-The Seagate One Touch uses Micro-USB and requires a Micro-USB to USB-C adapter.
-Both adapters are inexpensive and widely available.
+The portable SSDs in this roundup (Samsung T7 Shield, SanDisk Extreme, LaCie Rugged Mini SSD) are USB-C and connect directly to MacBook USB-C and Thunderbolt ports.
+The WD My Passport uses USB-A and needs a USB-A to USB-C adapter.
+The Seagate One Touch uses Micro-USB and needs a Micro-USB to USB-C adapter.
+Both adapter types are inexpensive and widely available.

-How often should remote workers back up their work files?
-Daily backup of active work files is the standard recommendation.
-Many backup applications support automatic backup whenever the drive is connected — plug it in at the end of your workday and the backup runs in the background.
-For workers with critical or irreplaceable project files, more frequent backup (continuous sync while the drive is connected) provides better protection.
+Daily backup of active work files is the practical standard.
+Most backup applications support automatic backup whenever the drive is connected — plug it in at the end of your workday and it runs without any action from you.
+For irreplaceable project files, continuous sync while the drive is connected gives better protection.

-Is it safe to keep sensitive work files on a portable external drive?
-Drives with hardware encryption (WD My Passport, Seagate One Touch) are safe for sensitive work files if password-protected properly.
-Without encryption, a lost or stolen drive provides full access to its contents.
-For drives without hardware encryption (the portable SSDs in this roundup), use software encryption (BitLocker on Windows, FileVault on Mac) or an encrypted container to protect sensitive data.
+Drives with hardware encryption (WD My Passport, Seagate One Touch) are safe for sensitive work files as long as the password is set and kept secure.
+Without encryption, a lost or stolen drive gives anyone full access to its contents.
+For the SSDs in this roundup — which don’t include hardware encryption — use BitLocker on Windows or FileVault on Mac to encrypt the drive before storing sensitive data.

 Detailed Reviews